tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

-The nonce for the AEAD construction is formed as follows:
+The length of the per-record nonce (iv_length) is set to max(8 bytes, N_MIN) for the AEAD algorithm (see {{RFC5116}} Section 4).
+An AEAD algorithm where N_MAX is less than 8 bytes MUST not be used with TLS.

-  1. iv_length is set to max(8 bytes, N_MIN) for the AEAD algorithm
+The per-record nonce for the AEAD construction is formed as follows:

-     (see {{RFC5116}} Section 4).
+  1. The 64-bit record sequence number is padded to the left with zeroes to iv_length.

-  2. The 64-bit sequence number is padded to the left with zeroes to iv_length and XORed with the fixed iv, which is of length iv_length.
+  2. The padded sequence number is XORed with the static client_write_iv or server_write_iv, depending on the role.

 The resulting quantity (of length iv_length) is used as the per-record nonce.
-An AEAD algorithm where N_MAX is less than 64 bits MUST not be used with TLS.

 Note: This is a different construction from that in TLS 1.2, which specified a partially explicit nonce.